Individual Warrior Prints, Part I

 NOTE: This is the first edition, which is reproduced on the dust jacket of Kuniyoshi: The Warrior-Prints by Basil William Robinson (Cornell University Press, Ithaca, NY, 1982)

-I am grateful to Robert Pryor for this later printing in which the seal of the censor Tanaka has replaced the kiwame seal, indicating a date of 1844-1845.
+Another state in which the seal of the censor Tanaka has replaced the kiwame seal, indicating a date of 1844-1845.

-Scene: diving girl (ama) Tamatori, with sacred jewel, pursued by the Dragon King
+Scene: Diving girl (ama) Tamatori, with sacred jewel, pursued by the Dragon King

 Publisher: Tsuta-ya Kichizô